Get Counseling Services

 Individual Counseling

 Individual counseling provides you with the opportunity to work one-on-one with a counselor.
-Our counselors, in-house and external, provide a safe and nonjudgmental environment for you to address the issues that are most important to you.
+Our counselors, provide a safe and nonjudgmental environment for you to address the issues that are most important to you.

-Contingent upon capacity, students receive a maximum of eight (8) sessions per academic year.
-These services may range from short-term individual counseling, group therapy, self-guided interventions, psychiatric care, medication management and other interventions as required.
+Contingent upon capacity, students receive a maximum of eight (8) individual sessions per academic year.
+These services may range from short-term individual counseling, group therapy, self-guided interventions, and other treatment interventions as required.
+We also provide referrals for psychiatric care and medication management if needed.

 Group Counseling